rjimeno/linux-sysadmin-interview-questions/README.md

 * How do you stop a DDoS attack?

+    * Ask for help; particularly from your service providers.

+    * Keep calm and maintain good record of the process.

+    * Unless your legitimate traffic actually generates from anywhere in the world at any time of the day, whitelist (or at least blacklist) the most by geography.

+    * Possibly change the configuration on your front-end web servers or perimeter network devices.
+For example, use more aggressive timeouts to reduce the effectiveness of TCP SYN Flood.

 * How can you see content of an ip packet?

+    Use Tcpdump (like `tcpdump -c 1 -i eth0`, for example).
+For non trivial cases, Wireshark (or both) may be a better option.

 * What is IPoAC (RFC 1149)?

+    :-p

 * What will happen when you bind port 0?

+    The TCP/IP stack will bind ot an ephimeral port instead.